JSON-LD Framing

 JSON-LD Framing are a deterministic translation from a graph, which has an unordered set of triples where no node is "first" or "special", into a tree, which has ordered branches and exactly one "root" node.
 In other words, JSON-LD framing allows one to force a specific tree layout to a JSON-LD document.
 This makes it possible to translate SPARQL queries to REST-APIs.

 The TriplyDB API for saved queries has been equipped with a JSON-LD profiler which can apply a JSON-LD profile to a JSON-LD result, transforming the plain JSON-LD to framed JSON.
 To do this you need two things.
 A SPARQL construct query and a JSON-LD frame.
 When you have both of these, you can retrieve plain JSON from a SPARQL query.
-The revelant cURL command when both the SPARQL query and JSON-LD frame are available is:
+The cURL command when both the SPARQL query and JSON-LD frame are available is:

 curl -X POST [SAVED-QUERY-URL] \